are cruiser bikes good for sidewalks and streets 4

 Advantages of Cruiser Bikes

-Cruiser bikes offer several advantages that make them a popular choice for both leisurely rides and everyday commuting.
+Cruiser bikes offer several advantages, making them a popular choice for leisurely rides and everyday commuting.

 Comfort and Stability